tomokat/supabase-llm-usage-benchmark/README.md

    ```

 ### Prepare input file
-1. create new scenario file - at minimum it should contains `models` and `function url`
+1. create new scenario file - at minimum it should contains `models` and `inputs`

 ## Usage